Tanisha500/AI-Ops-Assistant-Order-Intelligence-System/README.md

 # Decision Logic (Core Workflow Behavior)

-Orders and inventory are read and merged on ProductCode to enrich each order with available stock.
+1. Orders and inventory are read and merged on ProductCode to enrich each order with available stock.

-Each order is evaluated independently using conditional decision logic.
+2. Each order is evaluated independently using conditional decision logic.

-If inventory is missing or zero, the order is immediately escalated.
+3. If inventory is missing or zero, the order is immediately escalated.

-If order quantity exceeds available stock, the order is escalated for stock shortage.
+4. If order quantity exceeds available stock, the order is escalated for stock shortage.

-If stock is sufficient, the order is checked against a fixed daily capacity threshold (200 units).
+5. If stock is sufficient, the order is checked against a fixed daily capacity threshold (200 units).

-Orders within capacity are approved automatically.
+6. Orders within capacity are approved automatically.

-Orders exceeding capacity are routed based on priority: urgent orders are split, normal orders are delayed.
+7. Orders exceeding capacity are routed based on priority: urgent orders are split, normal orders are delayed.

-Each order exits the workflow with exactly one decision, reason, and action.
+8. Each order exits the workflow with exactly one decision, reason, and action.

-All decision outputs are aggregated into a single result set before notification.
+9. All decision outputs are aggregated into a single result set before notification.

-The workflow is deterministic and executes the same logic for every run.
+10. The workflow is deterministic and executes the same logic for every run.

+# Failure Handling

+- Missing or invalid inventory data routes orders to escalation paths.

+- Type conversion is enforced to prevent numeric comparison errors.

+- Each execution is deterministic and idempotent.

+# Assumptions

+- Input CSV files are well-formed and available at execution time.

+- Product codes are consistent across datasets.

+- Production capacity threshold is fixed at 200 units per run.

+- Priority values are predefined (Urgent, Normal).

+# Video